 #4 Frehley’s Comet – Second Sighting

 I’m a lifelong Kiss fan, so when axeman Ace Frehley left Kiss and started a new band, I was there.
 Literally.
 Frehley’s Comet opened for Iron Maiden on their debut tour and I thankfully got to go.
 So when their second effort landed, I was all over it.
 In retrospect, it’s a totally meh album, I have to admit.
 “Insane” is still a favorite song of mine, as is “The Acorn Is Spinning.”
-But it was the link between the Tod Howarth-sung “Fallen Angel” and the gaslighting first girlfriend that made this album have such an impact on me.
+But it was the link between the Tod Howarth-sung “Fallen Angel” and my gaslighting first girlfriend that made this album have such an impact on me.
 I’d been calling her that and then the album landed and there was this song, so it fit.
 Especially after the brutal way she dumped me.
 Yeesh.
 I still have nightmares about that whole thing.
 One of many reasons why ’88 sucked so badly.

 #3 Queensryche – Operation: Mindcrime